thepok/FinalAGI/README.md

 The Agent is based on a more sophisticated Task Pool concept.
 The Tasks are connected in a Graph.
 There a Parent and Child Tasks... more info in the notebook

+## Planned Phases
+### Heavy guided phase
+Agent recives guidens by human user in planning and execution phase
+### Light guiding
+Agent only recives guidence in the planning phase
+### full autonomy
+Agent searches autonome to improvments of his problemsolving capapilities and tests them

 ## Ideas and TODOs
 Allways perform a langchsin compress retriever step over available information.